DhwaniSondhi/Risk-Domination-Game/README.md

 # Risk Domination Game
-This game is based on Java, Swing and JUnit(automated testing).
+This game is built on Java and Swing using both pull and push models.
+We have used JUnit for automated testing.

 ## Description & Working
 This game can be played by two or more players(both human and computerized players).
 The computerized players can have following behaviors using Strategy Pattern: